🍷

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-👃Tasting Profile & House Style
+👃Tasting Profile and House Style

 • Monopole Clásico hallmark: golden colour, chamomile, dried stone fruit, nuttiness, and saline finish from partial flor aging in used American oak barrels

-🏆Critical Recognition & Legacy
+🏆Critical Recognition and Legacy

 CVNE commands consistent recognition from critics and collectors across all price levels.
-The landmark moment came in November 2013 when Wine Spectator named the 2004 Imperial Gran Reserva its Wine of the Year, awarding it 95 points and selecting it for quality, value, availability, and what the magazine called the 'X factor.'
-It was the first Spanish wine to receive this distinction.
-Across vintages, Imperial Gran Reserva scores in the 92-96 point range from major critics, and older vintages dating back to 1947 have demonstrated remarkable longevity, consistently impressing at vertical tastings.
-Jancis Robinson's 'The Great Wine Book' in the early 1980s featured only three Spanish wineries: Vega Sicilia, Torres, and CVNE.
-Today CVNE wines are exported to more than 90 countries, and the Real de Asúa single-vineyard Tempranillo regularly earns scores of 93-97 points from James Suckling, Wine Advocate, and Decanter.
+The landmark moment came in December 2013 when Wine Spectator named the 2004 Imperial Gran Reserva its Wine of the Year, awarding it 95 points and making it the first Spanish wine to top the Top 100.
+Older Imperial Gran Reserva vintages dating back to 1947 have demonstrated remarkable longevity at vertical tastings, consistently impressing critics with their freshness and tertiary complexity decades after release.
+Tim Atkin MW and Luis Gutiérrez at The Wine Advocate are among the prominent voices who place CVNE among Rioja's greatest houses, and the Real de Asúa single-vineyard Tempranillo regularly earns high scores from major critics.
+CVNE's wines reach markets across more than 90 countries.

-• Older Imperial Gran Reserva vintages, including 1947, 1959, 1970, and 2004, have demonstrated exceptional longevity and continue to impress at vertical tastings
+• Older Imperial Gran Reserva vintages including 1947, 1959, 1964, 1970, and 1982 have demonstrated exceptional longevity and continue to impress at vertical tastings

 Wines to Try